josephmjoy/robotics/java_robotutils/impnotes.md

 These are informal notes and TODO lists for the project.

 #TODO
+1. StructuredLogger AND StructuredMessageMapper: YAML REQUIRES a spacec after ':' and ','.
+We should strongly consider adopting this same guideline for parsing!
 1. SUGGESTION: MessageMapper: strip commas at end of tags and values, to allow for optional commas to be added.
 1. ConfigReader: implement.